nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

     - I consider this important.
 - Equip you (not carth, conversation with the sith will not make sense) with the Sith armor
 - Go back to the elevator with the uniform (by foot ! -> funny talks)
+- (Don't talk to everybody since Carth is with you... -> Does not make much sense)
+- Talk to a Sith
 - North street near the swoop bikes: meet the drunk men again!
 - Talk to the racist guy!
 **_SAVE_**